Chancel of St Andrews Church featuring the retired colours of the 48th Highlanders

 Colonel John Irvine Davidson

 John Irvine Davidson was perhaps the most crucial link between the church and the regiment.
-A prominent businessman who served as the vice-president of the Canadian Bank of Commerce and president of the Board of Trade (1890–1891), Davidson was also a leading member of the St. Andrew’s congregation.
+A prominent businessman who served as the vice-president of the Bank of Commerce and president of the Board of Trade (1890–1891), Davidson was also a leading member of the St. Andrew’s congregation.

 Other Prominent Members